nvmwill/nexmo-developer/_documentation/en/neru/guides/deploying.md

 ![Screenshot of the neru dashboard showing multiple instances](/images/neru/neru-dashboard-instances.png)

 This is a project named `vapi`, which has two configuration files.
 One configuration file has an instance named `dev` and the other has an instance named `prod`.
-This allows you to have multiple instances running the same code but with different secrets and configurations.
+This allows you to have multiple instances running the same code but with different environments.